 Secondary data analysis is the process of analyzing data collected from another researcher who primarily collected this data for another purpose.
 Researchers leverage secondary data to save time and resources that would have been spent on primary data collection.

-Secondary data analysis process can be carried out quantitatively or qualitatively depending on the kind of data the researcher is dealing with.
+The secondary data analysis process can be carried out quantitatively or qualitatively depending on the kind of data the researcher is dealing with.
 The quantitative method of secondary data analysis is used on numerical data and is analyzed mathematically, while the qualitative method uses words to provide in-depth information about data.

 Before collecting secondary data for analysis, you need to know your statement of purpose.
 That is, a clear understanding of why you are collecting the data—the ultimate aim of the research work and how this data will help achieve it.